nation3/law/contracts/DisputeResolutionProcess.linked.md

 : skiff.com by Skiff World, Inc.

 Skiff Ethereum alias
-: A valid Ethereum address or ENS name followed by `@ethereum.email` linked to an account created on Skiff.
+: A valid Ethereum address or ENS name followed by `@skiff.com` linked to an account created on Skiff.

 Ethermail
 : ethermail.io by EtherMail GmbH